rkgk1/AeaPy/README.md

-1. Enter the main directory path where files should be restored for testing:
+1. Enter the main directory path where files should be restored after testing:

     ```bash
     Example: C:\Users\Admin\Documents\Electronic Arts\The Sims 4\Mods\Vortex Mods